NVIDIA/NVTX/README.md

 ## C++

 The NVTX C++ API is a header-only library, implemented as a wrapper over the NVTX C API, using **standard C++11**.
 The C++ headers are provided alongside the C headers.
-NVTX C++ is implemented , and can be compiled with `-std=c++11` or newer using many common compilers.
+NVTX C++ can be compiled with `-std=c++11` or newer using many common compilers.
 Tested compilers include:
-- GNU g++ (4.8.5 to 11.1)
+- GNU g++ (4.8.5 and newer)
-- clang (3.5.2 to 12.0)
+- clang (3.5.2 and newer)
-- Microsoft Visual C++ (VS 2015 to VS 2022)
+- Microsoft Visual C++ (VS 2015 and newer)
-    - On VS 2017.7 and newer, NVTX enables better error message output
+    - On VS 2017.7 and newer, NVTX enables better error message output.
 - NVIDIA nvcc (CUDA 7.0 and newer)

 See more details in [the `c` directory](/c) of this repo, and the [NVTX C++ API Reference](https://nvidia.github.io/NVTX/doxygen-cpp/index.html).

 ## Python

 The NVTX Python API provides native Python wrappers for a subset of the NVTX C API.
 NVTX Python requires **Python 3.6 or newer**.
-It has been tested on Linux, with Python 3.6 to 3.9.
+It has been tested on Linux.

 See more details in [the `python` directory](/python) of this repo.